Ninjago: Dragons Rising: Music

-Jay Vincent, Michael Kramer and Adam Dib composed the series music score.
+Michael Kramer, Jay Vincent and Adam Dib composed the series music score.
 Theofania Pavli performed the series' opening theme song "We Rise".

 Release

 The series was initially revealed at San Diego Comic-Con 2022.
-Season 1 Part 1 of Dragons Rising was released on Netflix on June 1, 2023 in the United States, Canada, Japan, and Latin America, and in other territories later in the same month or the next except for the UK, where it was released on ITVX on June 5, 2023.
-It was later aired on Cartoon Network in Southeast Asia and Europe.

-Season 1 Part 2 was released on Netflix on October 12, 2023.
+Season 1 Part 1 of Dragons Rising was released on Netflix on June 1, 2023, in the United States, Canada, Japan, and Latin America, and in other territories later in the same month or the next except for the UK, where it was released on CITV on June 5.
+It was later aired on Cartoon Network in Southeast Asia and Europe, while Part 2 was officially released on Netflix on October 12.

-Season 2 Part 1 was released on April 3, 2024 on Netflix in Finland, and on the next day was also released in the United States.

-Season 2 Part 2 was originally given the release date of October.
-However, it had all 10 episodes in English unintentionally published by streaming service Peacock on July 25, 2024, less than a day after the first trailer for Part 2 was released by LEGO.
-All 10 episodes were quickly saved before Peacock could remove them, 2 months before part 2 was intended to be released.
+Season 2 Part 1 was released on Netflix on April 4, 2024, while Part 2 was released by streaming service Peacock on July 25, less than a day after the first trailer for Part 2 was released by LEGO, before its official release of October 3 on Netflix.

-Season 3 Part 1 was released on Netflix on April 17, 2025.
+Season 3 Part 1 was released on Netflix on April 17, 2025, while Part 2 was released by The Roku Channel in three separate batches: episodes 11–14 on April 24, episodes 15–18 on April 25, and episodes 19–20 on August 25, before its official release of September 4 on Netflix.

-Episodes 11-18 of Season 3 Part 2 was released on Roku on April 24, 2025 and episodes 19-20 on August 25, 2025, while all the episodes were released on Netflix on September 4, 2025.
+Season 4 Part 1 was released on Netflix on April 2, 2026, while Part 2 was released by Tubi on July 22, before its official release of September 3 on Netflix.

+Season 5: Dragons' Fury is set to premiere in 2027 as the show's final season and will be marketed as a "new show", with Netflix pushing the season as a special event.

 Reception

+The series has generally been viewed in a highly positive light.
 The Hollywood Reporter gave the first season a positive review, saying that it looked just as good as the previous Ninjago series.
-The series has generally been viewed in a highly positive light.